Characterizing the Global Crowd Workforce: A Cross-Country Comparison of Crowdworker Demographics: Introduction

-Precise estimates of the number of platforms, their users and turnovers for this type of work are hard to come by, as no official labor market statistics for crowdwork exist as of yet, and proprietary platforms seldom release such information.
-However, experts postulate a significant and lasting growth of microtask platforms, assuming a market size of \$500 million in 2016, with the amount of global micro-task workers being put at around 9 million, up from 4 million in 2013 \cite{kuek2015global}.
+Precise estimates of the number of platforms, their users, and turnovers for this type of work are hard to come by, as no official labor market statistics for crowdwork exist as of yet, and proprietary platforms seldom release such information.
+However, experts postulate a significant and lasting growth of microtask platforms, assuming a market size of \$500 million in 2016, with the amount of global microtask workers being put at around 9 million, up from 4 million in 2013 \cite{kuek2015global}.
 The World Bank \cite{kuek2015global}, the European Agency for Health and Safety at Work \cite{euroagency2015} and other official bodies have in recent years been discussing chances and perils of this new form of income for millions of people, and they see the need for better regulation, but also plainly for better insights into the crowdsourcing market.
-Scholars and legislators have for instance expressed qualms about the tendency of crowdwork -- often meant to offer supplementary income -- to evolve into a main income source for workers in precarious economic circumstances, while at the same time being unregulated, volatile in terms of pay and availability, not offering union-typical bargaining powers and requiring predominantly monotonous work.
-On the flip side, opportunities through crowdwork have been highlighted, especially for inhabitants of regions with sub-par working conditions in ``offline'' employment \cite{kuek2015global}.
+Scholars and legislators have, for instance, expressed qualms about the tendency of crowdwork -- often meant to offer supplementary income -- to evolve into a main income source for workers in precarious economic circumstances, while at the same time being unregulated, volatile in terms of pay and availability, not offering union-typical bargaining powers, and requiring predominantly monotonous work (see, e.g., \citealp{kuek2015global, waas2017crowdwork}).
+On the flip side, observers have highlighted the opportunities that crowdwork offers, especially for inhabitants of regions with sub-par working conditions in ``offline'' employment \cite{kuek2015global}.

-To inform this discussion of the impact of crowdwork on communities around the world, research concerned with the \textit{demographic composition of the international crowd workforce} is very valuable, not least to enable comparisons with the more traditional, offline workforce.
-In this regard it is also strongly linked with the study of \textit{why} crowdworkers are attracted to this new form of employment (e.g. \citet{mcms17, brewerwould, brabham2010threadless}).
+To inform this discussion around the impact of crowdwork on communities around the world, research concerned with the demographic composition of the international crowd workforce is very valuable, not least to enable comparisons with the more traditional, offline workforce and with the general population (see, e.g., \citealp{paolacci2014inside, weinberg2014comparing, huff2015these}).
+In this regard, it is also strongly linked with the study of \textit{why} crowdworkers are attracted to this new form of employment (e.g., \citealp{chen2019more, mcms_published, brewerwould, brabham2010threadless}).
+Furthermore, the demographic characteristics of the crowd workforce may influence regulatory responses regarding crowdwork \cite{waas2017crowdwork}.